-In 2022, the number of email users will reach 4.2 billion– over half of the global population.
-In fact, on average, people have two email accounts.
-They rarely switch email providers or change usernames.
-So, what does this mean when it comes to your fraud prevention strategy?
+Last year, the number of email users reached some 4.2 billion– over half of the global population.
+In fact, on average, people have two email accounts; and they rarely switch email providers or change usernames.
+So what does this mean when it comes to your fraud risk assessment?
 Simple.
-Email-to-Name match can – and should – factor into identity verification.
+Email-to-Name match can – and should – be factored into customer data verification.

-The Ekata Identity Graph is a sourced, licensed and authoritative data asset.
-It can validate if the email address provided in the transaction is associated with the customer name or not.
-If someone doesn’t have access to the Ekata Identity Graph, it is still possible to measure the similarity of the name and the email address using the Levenshtein distance.
+The Ekata Identity Graph is a sourced, licensed, and authoritative digital identity data asset that can validate if the email address provided in the transaction is associated with the customer name or not.
+If someone doesn’t have access to the Ekata Identity Graph, it is still possible to measure the similarity of the name and the email address.
+This can be done using the Levenshtein distance.

-This Levenshtein distance – or edit distance – is a string metric for measuring the difference between two sequences.
-A higher score means a larger “distance” between the strings.
-The edit distance measures how many edits to make to transform string one to string two.
+This Levenshtein distance – or edit distance – is a string metric for measuring the difference between two sequences; a higher score means a larger “distance” between the strings.
+It is called an edit distance because it measures how many edits would be needed to transform string one to string two.

-The Levenshtein distance, which is one type of edit distance, is the smallest number of edits required to change one string into another.
-In this situation – using Ekata Identity Graph – the Levenshtein distance measures between the name and email address.
-An “edit” is either an insertion of a character, a deletion of a character, or a replacement of a character.
+The Levenshtein distance, which is one type of edit distance, is the smallest number of edits required to transform one string into another.
+In this situation – using Ekata Identity Graph – the Levenshtein distance is between the name and email address.
+An “edit” is defined by either an insertion of a character, a deletion of a character, or a replacement of a character.

 The difference between ‘john doe’ and ‘john.doe’ is small, with only one replacement needed for the transformation, so it results in a low Levenshtein distance value.
 The difference between ‘john doe’ and ‘test123’ is large, with seven replacements and one deletion needed for the transformation, so it results in a high Levenshtein distance value.

-As the figure below shows, the Levenshtein distance* between the name and the email address.
-It shows good differentiation between the fraudulent and non-fraudulent transactions.
+As the figure below shows, the Levenshtein distance* between the name and the email address makes good differentiation between the fraudulent and non-fraudulent transactions.

-The x-axis shows the bucketed Levenshtein distance of the email-name pairs, whereas the y-axis shows the number of transactions.
-These fall in a particular bucket.
-The orange line represents the rejection rate, forming a reasonable relationship.
-The higher the distance, the higher the risk.
+The x-axis shows the bucketed Levenshtein distance of the email-name pairs, whereas the y-axis shows the number of transactions falling in a particular bucket.
+The orange line represents the reject rate, forming a reasonable relationship; the higher the distance, the higher the risk.

 *Instead of the standard version, a custom Levenshtein distance is used where different weights are assigned to the different “edit” operations.

-As the figures below show, regardless of the region and language differences, high email-name Levenshtein distances are much more likely to be fraudulent.
+Regardless of the region and linguistic characteristics, high email-name Levenshtein distances are much more likely to be fraudulent, as the figures below show.

-Although a static email-to-name relationship is not enough to make a final decision for identity verification, it is a vital consideration.
-Looking out for suspicious username selection and automatically generated accounts is a first step in the fraud prevention process a merchant can take.
+Although a static email-to-name relationship is not enough to make a final decision regarding customer data verification, it is a vital consideration.
+Indeed, being on the lookout for suspicious username selection and automatically generated accounts is often one of the first steps in any successful fraud risk assessment that a merchant can take.

-To learn more about how Ekata can help identify your good customers and combat fraud, visit Ekata today.
+To learn more about how Ekata can help identify your good customers and combat fraud, visit Ekata.com today.